Lauren Jackson: 2001

-In 2001, she was drafted first when she entered the WNBA draft in the fifth year of the league having a draft and was selected by the Seattle Storm.
+In 2001, Jackson was drafted first when she entered the WNBA draft in the fifth year of the league having a draft and was selected by the Seattle Storm.
 Her parents stayed with her in Seattle for the first month she played in the WNBA in 2001.
 Jackson's first season included 32 games played over the course of 11 weeks, a much more difficult competition in terms of total games compared to Australia's domestic league.
 She played in 21 games.
-She ranked eighth in the league with 406 field goal attempts.
+Jackson ranked eighth in the league with 406 field goal attempts.
 In her debut game with the team, she scored 21 points.
-On 3 July 2001, she set a WNBA record for most minutes played in a single game with 55 in a game against Washington that had four overtime periods.
+On 3 July 2001, Jackson set a WNBA record for most minutes played in a single game with 55 in a game against Washington that had four overtime periods.
 That season, she averaged 15.2 points per game, came in second for the WNBA's Rookie of the Year award.
 At the end of the first season with the Storm, Jackson required surgery on her right shoulder.
-She attempted 129 three-point field goals this season, ranking 8th in the league.
+She attempted 129 three-point field goals this season, ranking eighth in the league.
 She had a player efficiency rating of 22.5.
-She ranked seventh in the league in this category for the season, and was a WNBA All Star.
+Jackson ranked seventh in the league in this category for the season, and was a WNBA All Star.